sokolhessnerlab/rcs/analysis/rcsAnalysisSummary.md

 **- Questions: Is this is saying something about how people are treating earnings and expectations across rounds?
 Should we be accounting for people who repeat vs. switch conditions and how they may differentially treat rounds of the risky decision-making task.
 Should we just look at round 1 data for the cleanest analysis?
 Also, the impact of round x strat x poc and exp/earnings does indicate that these things are potentially related as we believe (mechanistically).**

-#### Temporal context effects, strategy and round in people who swtich vs. repeat conditions.
+#### Temporal context effects, strategy and round in people who switch vs. repeat conditions.
 - For the following analysis, we split up the data to include people who switched conditions (n=62) and people who repeated conditions(n=62).
 The rationale is that 1) people who switch/repeat conditions report different perceptions of task independence and 2) the finding that strategy is stronger in round 2 suggests that repeated exposure to strategy may be increasing its strength on risk-taking (i.e. for people who do repeat the same strategy each round of the rdm task).
 - For these analyses, we used the same two base models as above, adding round and strategy to each model.
 - For both groups, there is more risk-taking in the strategy condition but round only makes the effect of strategy stronger for people who repeat conditions.
 This suggests that spending more time with instructions, increases their influence on risk-taking.